kubeflex-io/kubeflex/docs/technical-guides/auth.md

       imagePullSecrets:
         - name: acr-secret
 ```
+???+ info

     Notice FluxCD `imagepolicy` reference in the manifest file.
 With this, we can automate the deployment whenever a new image is available in the image repository.

 ## Introduction to Istio